OE-Heart/Notes-for-Advanced-Data-Structure/ADS-WEEK01.md

 - **Idea**: When an operation’s **amortized cost** $\hat c_i$ exceeds its **actual cost** $c_i$, we assign the difference to specific objects in the data structure as **credit**.
 Credit can help **pay** for later operations whose amortized cost is less than their actual cost.

-- The amortized costs of the operations may **differ** from each other.
+- The difference between aggregate analysis and accounting method is that the later one assumes that the amortized costs of the operations may **differ** from each other

 - For all sequences of $n$ operations, we have
   $$